HIIT/meeting_room_analysis/README.md

 * [Analyzing visual signals with object tracking and gaze following algorithms] (vision_gaze)
 * [Analyzing time-series signals (e.g. psycho-physiological) with cocoreg algorithm] (cocoreg)

-# Licence Information
+# License
-* Object tracking: under the MIT Licence
-* Apollocaffe and Caffe: under [BSD 2-Clause license] (https://github.com/BVLC/caffe/blob/master/LICENSE)
-* OpenCV: BSD 3-clause License
+All files are copyright University of Helsinki unless otherwise specified.
+This work is distributed under the MIT license.